Skip to main content

 Course Hours: Members who complete this course receive 4 HOURS of Act 48 and/or a certificate that may apply for Chapter 14 hours.
 Your employer has sole discretion to determine if this course qualifies for Chapter 14 hours.

-• 20 minutes to read each book,
+• 15 minutes to read each book (75 min),

-• 60 minutes for the book discussion
+• 75 minutes for completing the overall discussion forums and database activity.

 Total of 4 hours of Act 48 or a certificate of completion.